ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ## The goal of this guide:
-This guide provides an overview of how an Isolated Management Infrastructure can be created using ZPE Systems' Nodegrid solution.
+This guide provides an overview of how an Isolated Management Infrastructure IMI can be created using ZPE Systems' Nodegrid solution.
 It utilizes the ZPE Systems Ansible Library to automate the setup and configuration process.

-The Guide assumes that one of the Super Coordinators (NY-SC1) is used as an Ansible host that will provision all other Nodegrid appliances in the demo setup.
+The Guide assumes that one of the Super Coordinators (`ny-sc1`) is used as an Ansible host that will provision all other Nodegrid appliances in the demo setup.
 The Guide assumes that only a minimal configuration was performed on all appliances and that a working network connection exists between all nodes.

 ```mermaid
 ---